TongueToe/LegaLabTutorial/Instructions/5_EfficientCoding.md

 ## 6.3 Algorithm Optimization:
 **a.
 Algorithmic efficiency:** Implement efficient algorithms tailored to specific EEG data analysis tasks, such as filtering, artifact removal, spectral analysis, or feature extraction.
 Consider existing MATLAB functions and toolboxes optimized for EEG analysis.
+**b.
+Profiling and optimization:** Use MATLAB's profiling tools (e.g., the Profiler) to identify and optimize the most time-consuming parts of the code.
+Optimize critical sections using techniques like algorithmic improvements, code vectorization, and preallocation.

 Here's an example of algorithmic efficiency improvement in MATLAB for EEG data analysis.
 We'll focus on filtering the EEG data before and after optimization:
 Before Optimization: